 - Shells or Buttons: This is for weighing down the other side of the bookmark.
 I had some shells, but buttons work too.

 - Needle and Thread

 - Trace and cut out a paper feather.
 You can find feather outlines online or doodle your own.
-My feathers ranged from about 3-6 inches.
+My feathers ranged from about three to six inches.
 Draw the quill a little wider at the bottom and narrow the shape as it approaches the feathery bits.
 Leave a few barbs stray at the bottom and work your way up the feather.
 Make sure it's pointy at the top, and you're in good shape!

 - Once you've cut a feather out, fold it down the middle.
 This creates the illusion of the rachis: the middle part of the feather.
 After that, grab your scissors again and cut some barbs on either side of the rachis in large chunks.
 Your feather is complete!

 - Once you've got your feather ready, cut a piece of ribbon about 8″ to 10" long.
 Using your needle and thread, sew the end of the feather to one side of the ribbon.
 Tie a few knots at the end and cut the end of the string off so it doesn't show.

 - Grab your shells or buttons and sew them down.
 These are for weighing down the opposite end of the bookmark.
 Tie and cut the string as you did with the feather.
 That's all there is to it!

 My sister likes your bookmarks craft the way you design is awesome